beatrizgj/MDPbiome/README.md

 # MDPbiome
 *Authors: Tomas de la Rosa, Beatriz García-Jiménez, Mark D. Wilkinson*

 *Date: April, 2018*

 ### Description
-**MDPbione** is a software developed in R that uses Markov Decision Processes to create "policy prescriptions" for microbiome engineering.
+**MDPbiome** is a software developed in R that uses Markov Decision Processes to create "policy prescriptions" for microbiome engineering.
 MDPbiome performs a variety of analysis describing the robustness of the prescription, as well as a variety of visualizations to assist in manual interpretation of the state transitions and biological understanding of a microbiome's dynamics.

 ### Pre-requisites
-MDPbiome uses the **phyloseq** package to manage data from OTU tables, and the **MDPToolbox** package to perform MDP algorithms.
+MDPbiome uses the **phyloseq** package to manage data from OTU tables, and the **MDPtoolbox** package to perform MDP algorithms.
 In addition, the system needs commonly used R package for data analysis, such as reshape, ggplot2 and Hmisc.
 For a complete list, check the imported libraries in the initMDPBiome.R file.

 ### Dataset Setup
-Given the heterogeneity of longitudinal micribiome datasets, MDPbiome needs to pre-load a configuration script file where user specifies the elements and features of the dataset.
-The input to MDPbiome is a phyloseq object obtained from importing an OTU table and a mapping file containing the meta-data of the micrbiome samples.
+Given the heterogeneity of longitudinal microbiome datasets, MDPbiome needs to pre-load a configuration script file where user specifies the elements and features of the dataset.
+The input to MDPbiome is a phyloseq object obtained from importing an OTU table and a mapping file containing the meta-data of the microbiome samples.
 This mapping file, in CSV or TSV format, should contain the following columns:

 * a variable to identify subjects (e.g., "Subject.ID")
-* a variable to identify time steps for sample time serie (e.g., "day")
+* a variable to identify time steps for sample time series (e.g., "day")
 * a variable to indicate the cluster of each sample (named as "cluster")
 * variables to indicate individual or combined perturbations (e.g. "antibiotic", "probiotic")
-* (optional) a variable to represent an "goodness" of sample.
+* (optional) a variable to represent the "goodness" of samples.
 The per-cluster average of this feature could serve as state utility function for defining reward functions.

 If the mapping file does not contain one of these elements, we suggest to append them within the configuration file.
 Next, we will show a step-by-step description for creating the configuration file and for running high-level functions of MDPbiome.